 Performance outcomes Acceptable outcomes Applicant response Where reconfiguration is undertaken in an urban area or is for urban purposes or smaller scale rural residential purposes, a separation distance from hazardous vegetation is provided to achieve a radiant heat flux level of 29kW/m2 at the edge of the proposed lot(s).
 Note - "Urban purposes" and "urban area" are defined in the Sustainable Planning Regulations 2009.
 Reconfiguration will be taken to be for rural residential purposes where proposed lots are between 2000m2 and 2ha in area.
 "Smaller scale" rural residential purposes will be taken to be where the average proposed lot size is 6000m2 or less.
 Note - The radiant heat levels and separation distances are to be established in accordance with method 2 set out in AS3959-2009.
 PO4.2 Where reconfiguration is undertaken for other purposes, a building envelope of reasonable dimensions is provided on each lot which achieves radiant heat flux level of 29kW/m2 at any point.
 AO4.1 No new lots are created within a bushfire hazard sub-category. or AO4.2 Lots are separated from hazardous vegetation by a distance that: (a) achieves radiant heat flux level of 29kW/m2 at all boundaries; and (b) is contained wholly within the development site.
 Note - Where a separation distance is proposed to be achieved by utilising existing cleared developed areas external to the site, certainty must be established (through tenure or other means) that the land will remain cleared of hazardous vegetation.
 For staged developments, temporary separation distances, perimeter roads or fire trails may be absorbed as part of subsequent stages.
 Note - The achievement of a cleared separation distance may not be achievable where other provisions within the planning scheme require protection of certain ecological, slope, visual or character features or functions.
-Proposed lots include significant area which is separated from hazardous vegetation.
+Part of the site is impacted by a Potential Impact Buffer only.
+The proposal is not considered to be at risk of bushfire.
 Where reconfiguration is undertaken in an urban area or is for urban purposes, a constructed perimeter road with reticulated water supply is established between the lots and the hazardous vegetation and is readily accessible at all times for urban fire fighting vehicles.
 The access is available for both fire fighting and maintenance/defensive works.
-AO5.1 Lot boundaries are separated from hazardous vegetation by a public road which: (a) has a two lane sealed carriageway; (b) contains a reticulated water supply; (c) is connected to other public roads at both ends and at intervals of no more than 500m; (d) accommodates geometry and turning radii in accordance with Queensland Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines; Proposed lots are not in an urban area or for an urban purpose as prescribed by PO5.
+AO5.1 Lot boundaries are separated from hazardous vegetation by a public road which: (a) has a two lane sealed carriageway; (b) contains a reticulated water supply; (c) is connected to other public roads at both ends and at intervals of no more than 500m; (d) accommodates geometry and turning radii in accordance with Queensland Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines; Part of the site is impacted by a Potential Impact Buffer only.
+The proposal is not considered to be at risk of bushfire.